Johan Gerard ten Houten

-J. G. ten Houten (17 April 1911, in Winterswijk – 15 May 1993, in Wageningen) was a Dutch plant pathologist known for founding and leading several important bodies in that subject in the Netherlands.
+J. G. ten Houten (17 April 1911 – 15 May 1993) was a Dutch plant pathologist known for founding and leading several important bodies in that subject in the Netherlands.

 Youth

 Johan Gerard (Hans) ten Houten was born in Winterswijk in 1911.
 Normally known as Hans ten Houten.

 Education

 His father had been interested in biology and J. G. also pursued that interest, joining the Nederlandse Jeugdbond voor Natuurstudie (Netherlands' Young Naturalists League).
 He went on the study biology at the University of Utrecht, graduating with a degree in plant taxonomy in 1935 with a minor in plant pathology.
 At the time of his graduation, jobs in biology were scarce and so he took a job at the Dutch pharmaceutical company Brocades.
 He then began a doctoral program at UU under Johanna Westerdijk, which he completed in 1939 with a dissertation titled Seed Plant Diseases of Conifers.